| By

 board, and must be consumed before

+boarding.
 In the event a Security Officer

 identifies a prohibited item in your